IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 * Enable long-term economic sustainability for the Cardano Blockchain ecosystem;
 * Ensure that stake pools are adequately rewarded for maintaining the Cardano Blockchain;
-* Ensure that ada holders are adequately rewrded for using stake in constructive ways,including when delegating ada for block production; and
+* Ensure that ada holders are adequately rewarded for using stake in constructive ways,including when delegating ada for block production; and
 * Balance economic incentives for different Cardano Blockchain ecosystem stakeholders, including but not limited to Stake Pool Operators, ada holders, DeFi users,infrastructure users, developers (e.g. DApps) and financial intermediaries (e.g.exchanges)

 ##### Triggers for Change